Food Safety and Local Food

 • Manitoba Health is responsible for overseeing local food products that are sold only at farmers’ markets or at temporary markets.
 Refer to the external link to Farmers' Market Guidelines for additional information.

 • Manitoba Agriculture is responsible for overseeing food processing for retail distribution.
-Refer to Provincial Processing and Distribution for additional information.
+Refer to Food Safety Inspection for additional information.

 Consumer Food Safety Tips When Buying Local at Farmers’ Markets